Book name: The Magicians’ Guild

 Sometimes the lines in genre fiction can be quite blurred, so to some extent that didn't really matter.

 Sonea and her friend Cery were both immensely likeable and sympathetic.
 I also really liked Rothen, who steps up to help Sonea learn more about magic.
 By the end of the novel it felt like her journey to become a magician was just getting started and that there was plenty of drama left to explore in the subsequent books in the trilogy.

 Thank you for reading my review of The Magicians' Guild by Trudi Canavan.
-My next post is on Wednesday.
-In the meantime, the comments section is open.
+The comments section is open.

 If you’ve enjoyed this review, you might like to subscribe to my blog.

 If you’ve enjoyed this review, you might be interested reading in my review of Daggerspell by Katharine Kerr.